RadicalTeapot/radicalteapot-github-pages-builder/README.md

 Clone the repository then run any of the following commands:

 - `just publish`: Publish the website (copy files from vault, build the site, copy to publish folder)
-- `just copy-from-vault`: Copy markdown files from Obsidian vault to the site content folder
+- `just copy-publishable-files`: Copy publishable markdown files from Obsidian vault to the site content folder
-- `just serve`: Serve the website using hugo server (locally, not published, using the site content folder)
+- `just serve-site`: Serve the website using hugo server (locally, not published, using the site content folder)
-- `just build`: Build the website using hugo (locally, not published, using the site content folder)
+- `just build-site`: Build the website using hugo (locally, not published, using the site content folder)
 - `just clean`: Clean the site content folder and the publish folder

 Path to Obsidian vault must be set using the `VAULT_PATH` environment variable or in a `.env` file.